Heat vs. Celtics NBA Playoffs Betting Odds & Prediction

-The Boston Celtics will host the Miami Heat at 1:00p.m.
-ET on Sunday afternoon.
-The Celtics are listed as 14.0-point favorites and the total is sitting at 209 points, what is the smart play for Game 1 from Boston?
+The Boston Celtics will host the Miami Heat from TD Garden at 7:00p.m.
+ET on Wednesday evening.
+The Heat are listed as 14.5-point favorites and the total is sitting at 204.5 points, what is the best bet from Boston?
 Keep reading for our Heat vs. Celtics prediction.

 Game Matchup & Betting Odds